 - Next, select Fallout: New Vegas within the uninstaller window.

 - Click Uninstall on the Programs and Features window.

 - Thereafter, you’ll need to open the Steam software.

 - Select Fallout New Vegas on your Library list.

 - Then click the Install button for Fallout: New Vegas to reinstall the game.

-Those are some of the resolutions players have fixed Fallout: New Vegas crashing and freezing with.
+Those are some resolutions players have fixed Fallout: New Vegas crashing and freezing with.
 In the same vein, if you are experiencing FPS drop, lag, and stuttering on Fallout New Vegas, check our guide to fix it quickly.

-That doesn’t necessarily mean they’re guaranteed resolutions for everyone, but those fixes are certainly worth a try.
+That doesn’t necessarily mean they’re guaranteed resolutions for everyone, but those fixes are worth a try.